Access our events

 To find information on whether other Faculty events are available to attend online, please view the specific event page or contact fineartsmusic-er@unimelb.edu.au.

 Online social scripts are available for select performances and events.
 A social script will usually include very specific and illustrated information about what attendees can expect when visiting a place or event – such as how they’ll travel to a place, what it will look like, who will engage with them, what activities will occur, and what they can do if they feel overwhelmed.
-A link to view an event’s social script is provided on the specific event ticketing page.
+A link to view an event’s social script is provided on the specific event ticketing page and in the event reminders.

 The Faculty of Fine Arts and Music is committed to providing an event’s social script with as much notice as possible however, due to the nature of some performances, social scripts may only be finalised and shared closer to the performance date.
 If this is the case, attendees will be notified via email once the social script is available and full refunds will be granted to attendees who no longer wish to attend the performance.